-The reason the grey trend arrived is because colour was moving back to the 50s and 60s.
+The reason the grey trend arrived next is because colour was moving back to the 50s and 60s.
 Brighter and cleaner.
 Grey is the crisp backdrop to brighter colour as I’ve said time and time again.

-Nothing wrong with a little bit of grey.
-Paint your white or cream (or black and white) bathroom (below) or dining room charcoal (above) to get your grey fix.
+AND again, there’s nothing wrong with a little bit of grey.
+Paint your white or cream (or black and white) bathroom (see below) or dining room charcoal (see above) to get your grey fix.

-Okay, are you depressed yet?
+Okay, time to check in… are you depressed yet?